 Excellent ethics are less about “formal” policies and procedures and more about a company’s overriding commitment to “do the right thing” and adopt the best business practices.
 A company creates the framework to foster ethical behavior, but ultimately it is the people of the company who put ethics into practice every day.
-Think about it, what are the parts of your job, or your human interactions for that matter, to which fairness, honestly, respect, and “doing right” do not apply?
+Think about it, what are the parts of your job, or your human interactions for that matter, to which fairness, honesty, respect, and “doing right” do not apply?
 There are none!
 Everything we do as individuals defines whether we are ethical.
-If we act with conscience and make a personal commitment to keep track of, and honor, our commitments, each of us is doing our part to build and maintain a highly ethical organization.
+If we act with conscience and make personal commitments to keep track of and honor our commitments, each of us is doing our part to build and maintain a highly ethical organization.

 Ultimately, “doing the right thing” pays dividends on several fronts.
-Even on those occasions when you may suffer a loss to assure that a customer is happy or a situation is resolved, this cost pales in comparison to leaving a bad taste in someone’s mouth, or letting your organization know that anything less than “doing right” is acceptable.
+Even when you may suffer a loss to assure that a customer is happy or a situation is resolved, this cost pales in comparison to leaving a bad taste in someone’s mouth or letting your organization know that anything less than “doing right” is acceptable.
 The following article provides excellent questions to ask in evaluating the quality of your organization’s customer service: How’s Your Customer Service?

 Lucie Voves is the Founder and CEO of Church Hill Classics/diplomaframe.com, a certified woman-owned business.